mate-desktop/mate-desktop.org/blog/20140311-mate-desktop-singing-the-bluez.md

 While we acknowledge that we suck, we are actively contributing to the effort of porting Blueman to BlueZ 5.x and GObject introspection.
-We are hoping to have it ready in time for MATE 1.8.1 which is primarily intended as a bug fix.
+We are hoping to have it ready in time for MATE 1.8.1 which is primarily intended as a bug fix release.

 ## Can't you do it faster, damn it?!